 I've got to go to church to recharge my batteries.

-I've got to go camping and shooting with my son and my other daughters.
+I've got to, you know, go camping and shooting with my son and my other daughters.

-And so if you're asking what's happening, I'm gonna recharge my batteries, get back to family, get back to God and come back in 2023 harder than ever.
+And so if you're asking what's happening, I'm going to recharge my batteries, get back to family, get back to God, and come back in 2023 harder than ever.

-I get what Alex is saying, and again, maybe I'm a square, but I cared a lot more about that when I was 19.
-I mean, that whole idea of selling out or anything along those lines, who cares?
+I mean, that whole idea of like selling out or anything along those lines, who cares?

-If you and I right now were at any point in time like, listen man, as we sit here in our fucking hoodies and tennis shoes like, we're the true rebels and not going outside.
+But it is disgusting to think that if you and I right now were at any point in time, like, listen, man, as we sit here in our fucking hoodies and tender shoes, like we're the true rebels and not going outside, you know, the rebels who are fucking hermits.

-I mean, it's better than the production on, like, these late shows that have giant budgets, 20 times your budget.
+I mean, it's better than the production on these late shows that have giant budgets 20 times your budget.

 Absolutely.